jordandoig/QA-Assessment/README.md

 # QA-Assessment

 This repository holds my response to the Quality Assurance Assessment given as part of my application for a role at ShapeShift.

-The repository is broken up into three sections for the three challenges given.
+I broke up my workflow for this project into 4 sections:
++ Setup CI/CD Pipeline
++ Task 1
++ Task 2
++ Task 3

+### CI/CD Pipeline

+I set up a CI/CD Pipeline using CodeShip.
+It can be found here: https://app.codeship.com/jordandoig-patient-forest-42

 ### Assessment as Presented